hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 That's what's called a "constructive" comment.

 [19:41:03](#16605924631274iOxus:gitter.im) <dockimbel>:
 @luce80 In Rebol/Red, `vector!` is an array! of scalar values, so it's a series by nature, not a scalar itself.
 In Red, we allowed the math operations on it, until we get better.
-But if that is causing troubles, we can remove the math ops support, so you can enjoy writting them at mezz level. í ½í¸‰
+But if that is causing troubles, we can remove the math ops support, so you can enjoy writting them at mezz level. ğŸ˜‰

 [19:41:12](#16605924721275cQffL:gitter.im) <dockimbel>:
 * @luce80 In Rebol/Red, `vector!` is an array! of scalar values, so it's a series by nature, not a scalar itself.
 In Red, we allowed the math operations on it, until we get better.
 But if that is causing troubles, we can remove the math ops support, so you can enjoy writting them yourself at mezz level. ;-)